PagerDuty/backstage-plugin-docs/docs/getting-started/backstage.md

 ## Add the backend plugin to your application

+!!! note
+    Version _0.6.0_ of the backend plugin (`@pagerduty/backstage-plugin-backend`) introduced support for Backstage's [new backend system](https://backstage.io/docs/backend-system/) which simplifies the backend configuration and requires less code.

-If you followed the steps in *"Installing the plugin"*, the backend plugin for PagerDuty is now added to your application but in order for it to expose its capabilities to the frontend plugin you need to configure it.
+If you followed the steps in _"Installing the plugin"_, the backend plugin for PagerDuty is now added to your application but in order for it to expose its capabilities to the frontend plugin you need to configure it.
+There are two approaches for that: **Legacy Backend System** or the **New Backend System**.

+!!! warning
+    If you were using the PagerDuty plugin for Backstage before the release of `@pagerduty/backstage-plugin-backend@0.6.0` then you already have the Backend configured and you are probably looking for some migration steps, correct?

+    Check the migration guidance [here](/backstage-plugin-docs/advanced/backend-system-migration).

+### Legacy Backend System

 Create a new file called `pagerduty.ts` at `packages/backend/src/plugins/pagerduty.ts` and add the following content: